EpicOrange/riichi_advanced/documentation/zung_jung.md

 This ruleset assumes that you have read [base.md](base.md).
 The primary source for this guide is [Alan Kwan's site](https://www.zj-mahjong.info/index.html#English).

-The wall for HKOS consists of the 1-9 character tiles, 1-9 circle tiles, 1-9 bamboo tiles, the four wind tiles, and the three dragon tiles.
+The wall for Zung Jung consists of the 1-9 character tiles, 1-9 circle tiles, 1-9 bamboo tiles, the four wind tiles, and the three dragon tiles.

 To win, you must achieve one of the following: